-What can Stroud Acupuncture treat ?
+What can acupuncture help ?

 Coming for a few acupuncture treatments can strengthen your own healing powers, leading to improvements in your symptoms and your general feeling of ‘well being’.
 Hence acupuncture is helpful for a huge range of conditions and problems.
 [Click to read patients comments]